confidentzzzs/SpecEval/Evaluation/demo/demo.md

-# JSONL-Based Python File Assertion Inserter
+# JSONL-Based Python/Java File Assertion Inserter

-This script processes JSONL files to insert preconditions and postconditions into specified Python files.
+This script processes JSONL files to insert preconditions and postconditions into specified Python or Java files.
 It then executes the modified files and prints the output.

 ## Steps to Use